Vendors must be registered with Corporate Registry before conducting business with government.

 Vendors for architectural, engineering and other types of professional consultant services can use the following procurement methods to contract with government.

-Property Management and Building Management & Maintenance Services
+Property Management and Building Management and Maintenance Services

 We procure Property Management and Building Management and Maintenance Services for government owned facilities.